Skip to main content

 About

-Yakuza Kiwami 3 & Dark Ties is a single player and multiplayer role playing game.
+Yakuza Kiwami 3 & Dark Ties is a single player and multiplayer role playing game with a violence theme.
 It was developed by Ryu Ga Gotoku Studio and was released on February 11, 2026.
 It received neutral reviews from players.

 Discover Yakuza Kiwami 3 & Dark Ties for PlayStation 4 and PS5 on the official PlayStation website.
 A legend is reborn and a new legacy begins in this extreme remake of Yakuza 3 and the all-new separate game, Dark Ties.